Mineralogy of Halides, Carbonates + SulfatesMineralogy of Halides, Carbonates + Sulfates

 Geology of Halides

-As we already discussed, the bulk of halides form during evaporation due to precipitation from the water solution.
-Sometimes, halide and sylvite are sublimation products of active volcanoes.
-On the other hand, fluorite commonly occurs in hydrothermal veins deposited from hydrothermal solutions and as accessory phases in many other igneous and metamorphic rocks.
+Most halides form during evaporation due to precipitation from a water solution.
+Sometimes, halide and sylvite occur as sublimation products of active volcanoes.
+On the other hand, fluorite commonly occurs in hydrothermal veins deposited from hydrothermal solutions and as an accessory phase in many other igneous and metamorphic rocks.

 Physical Properties of Halides

 Because of ion configurations, halide crystal structure is highly symmetrical, resulting in cubic crystal symmetry and isometric crystals.
-Chemically pure halides are colorless or allochromatic.
-All possible halide colors - blue, violet, pink, and green- result from foreign ions or mineral inclusions or due to various lattice defects.
+Halide is allochromatic, so chemically pure halides are colorless.
+All other possible halide colors — blue, violet, pink, and green — result from foreign ions, mineral inclusion, or various lattice defects.

-In general, halides typically have low densities, low refractive indices, and a vitreous to dull when massive luster.
+In general, halides have low densities, low refractive indices, and a vitreous to dull luster when massive.
 Some of them, like halite and sylvite, are soluble in water.

 octahedral fluorite crystal - halides